nwatchcanada/nwapp-front/README.md

 ## Contact

 Do you have any questions?
-Join our [nwl-app mailing list](https://groups.google.com/forum/#!forum/nwl-app) and ask your questions there.
+Join our [mailing list](https://groups.google.com/forum/#!forum/nwl-app) and ask your questions there.